 Archived Wolfson, Michael Archived

 On December 12, 2003, the Prime Minister announced a new policy on the mandatory publication of travel and hospitality expenses for selected government officials.
+On April 1, 2018, the government announced a new amendment to the Access to Information Act, which brought changes to the publication.

 This web site provides information on the travel and hospitality expenses incurred within Statistics Canada by the Minister, Parliamentary Secretary, and their exempt staff, and by senior employees at the Deputy Minister, Associate Deputy Minister, Assistant Deputy Minister, and equivalent levels.